rintcius/rintcius.github.com/content/post/2013/01/di-on-steroids-with-scala.rst

 Structure of wirable code
 -------------------------
-The wirable code of the ``MovieLister`` example was just enough to explain the pattern and its name.
+The wirable code of the :code:`MovieLister` example was just enough to explain the pattern and its name.
 What is less clear from that example is that there is an interesting recursive pattern behind this form of DI (which makes DI 'go round').

 This **recursive pattern** typically has this form: